Pingu223/demo/content/posts/demo/index.md

 ---
-title: "Post title"
+title: "the 9 day government"
-date: "2024-02-01"
+date: "2024-02-11"
-summary: "some kind of summary."
-description: "some kind of description."
+summary: "a revolutionary hero, shot behind a dumpster."
+description: "have i dreamed too fast? does any of this make sense?"
-toc: true
+toc: false
 readTime: true
 autonumber: true
 math: true
 tags: ["demo"]
-showTags: true
+showTags: false
 ---

-# This is some kind of post about demos ?

-lorem ipsum
+for a moment there was hope.